-Real enviroments have multiple consuming applications that have varying workloads and usage patterns.
-All of them will have their corresponding service level objectives, or SLAs, so it's very important to define workload management plans in the data virtualization layer in order to ensure that SLAs are consistently met.
+Real environments have multiple consuming applications that have varying workloads and usage patterns.
+All of them will have their corresponding service level objectives or SLAs, so it's very important to define workload management plans in the data virtualization layer in order to ensure that SLAs are consistently met.

 Denodo Platform provides mechanisms for limiting the maximum used resources in the overall server, including:

-Denodo Platorm 6.0 extends and simplifies resource management capabilities with the introduction of the brand new Resource Manager: a UI-based tool included in the Virtual DataPort Administration Tool to enforce workload management policies (plans and rules) for dynamically limiting the usage of resources in function of priorities.
+Denodo Platform 8.0 extends and simplifies resource management capabilities with the Resource Manager: a UI-based tool included in the Web Design Studio to enforce workload management policies (plans and rules) for dynamically limiting the usage of resources in function of priorities.

 Using the Resource Manager, administrators can create a full set of rules which will allow them to dynamically assign resources (CPU, memory, priority) to queries based on criteria such as business priorities.
 For example, based on the role of the user executing the query or the type of client used to connect to Virtual DataPort.